SHL Verify G+ General Ability Test – Ultimate Study Guide with Practice Questions

-The average score of the SHL tests is around 80%.
+The average score on the SHL tests is around 80%.
 Since it uses the bell curve grading system, your results are directly compared to other candidates.
-It judges candidates fairly in case the test is unintentional too easy or too difficult this time.
-Therefore, the result is only valid if you take the benchmark and general performance result into account.
+It judges candidates fairly in case the test is unintentionally too easy or too difficult.
+Therefore, the result is only valid if you take the benchmark and general performance results into account.

 What Is SHL?

 SHL (Saville and Holdsworth Limited) is a British company founded in 1977 by Peter Saville and Roger Holdsworth.
 Dedicated to serving companies in their search for the right recruits, SHL has been providing quality assessments to examine candidates’ quality.

 Specializing in creating assessment schemes for graduate recruitment, the majority of SHL’s clientele is international corporations that outsource part of the initial hiring process to uphold the fairest and unbiased results.

 Over the years, over 10,000 companies around the world have adopted the SHL testing method in their pre-employment tests.
 SHL has a meticulous flow in constructing the right test tailor-made for each company upon request.

 If you have been invited to take the SHL General Ability Test, congratulations.
 That is the first step towards your dream job.
 Dealing with the SHL General Ability Test does not have to be dreadful.
 Follow everything listed here and get your practice set from Job Test Prep, and you will be able to finish the test with plenty of time left!